-The fact that you are looking for an SCAA certified coffee maker tells us two things: you take your morning brew seriously (as should everyone) and you only want the best of the best (we like you!).
+The fact that you are looking for a ‘Specialty Coffee Association of America’ certified coffee maker tells us two things: you take your morning brew seriously and you only want the best of the best.
+We like you!

 A high-quality modern classic that makes the best cup of coffee.
 With its unique copper heating system and metallic showerhead, it does an impeccable job at keeping the temperature consistent throughout the whole brew.
 It’s an investment, but it’s bound to last you for years, 5 of which are covered by the warranty.
 Nice one.